 -

-Mark has been part of the Central Otago Tourism Advisory Board since its inception in December 2018, and Chair for the last two years.
+Mark has been part of the Central Otago Advisory Board since its inception in December 2018, and has been Chair since it's rebirth as the Destination Advisory Board.

-He is an independent business consultant, acting General Manager Tourism and Events at Great South and is also a Board member of Eat New Zealand.
+Having been an independent business consultant, he is now the General Manager Tourism and Events at Great South and is also a Board member of Eat New Zealand.

 He has had an extensive international career with success in the aviation, tourism travel and trade sectors.